okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/index.md

 ---
 title: Connect your SCIM API service to Okta
-excerpt: Create a private SCIM integration instance.
+excerpt: Create an instance of a private SCIM integration.
 Configure and check the attributes and their corresponding mappings in the Okta Admin Console.
 meta:
   - name: description
     content: Create a private SCIM integration instance.
 Configure and check the attributes and their corresponding mappings in the Okta Admin Console.